xcqweas/IMGD-5200-Journal-1-Auxiliary-Repo/README.md

 ## How to use

 The submitted assignment is the encrypted text.
-You can create a .txt file and copy and paste the submitted texts into it, or directly download the .txt file in this repo.
+You can create a .txt file and copy and paste the submitted texts into it, or directly download the .txt file from this repo.
+Then, put decrypt.py into the same folder, and execute it to decrypt the text (that is, so long as your computer has python environment to run it).